Azure/azure-relay-bridge/OVERVIEW.md

 ### Windows

 The easiest way to install the bridge on Windows is by using the appropriate *.msi package.
-The installer adds the tool to the PATH and also registers the "azbridge" Windows service.
+The installer adds the tool to the PATH and also optionally registers the "azbridge" Windows service.
 The service is configured for on-demand (manual) start at installation time.

 > **IMPORTANT:** The builds are not signed.
-Download the MSI file, unblock it, and then install.
+Download the MSI file, [unblock it](https://winaero.com/how-to-unblock-files-downloaded-from-the-internet-in-windows-11), and then install.
 Otherwise the application may not work as expected.

+### Docker

 ### Linux